thinkWhere/Celery-Workshop-GeoPython-2018/README.md

 - Monitor
 - [periodic tasks](http://docs.celeryproject.org/en/latest/userguide/periodic-tasks.html)

-Not all of these features are avaliable in this project.
+Not all of these features are available in this project.

 #### Troubleshooting